About organization management in Azure DevOps

 - Add an Azure AD group to an Azure DevOps group.

-- Or, define group rules and assign access levels.
+- Create bulk assignments of access levels for users, or define group rules and assign access levels.

-You can also add users through the steps outlined in the previous section, Add users and assign access.
+You can also add users through the steps outlined in the previous section about direct assignment.

 Using Azure AD, you can segment access by adding select Azure AD groups to Contributors groups in select projects.